What is UniConn?

 - All components of UniConn (please see description above)

-- SAT, ACT, GRE, GMAT, or other admissions required test preparation courses
+- SAT, ACT, GRE, GMAT, or other standardized test preparation courses

 How much does UniConn Plus cost?